 - Request a call back from a specialist by completing our online claims form.

-For your convenience, we operate our advice line 24 hours a day.
+For your convenience, we operate our mortgage company data breach advice line 24 hours a day.
 When you get in touch, you’ll receive free legal advice on claiming and we’ll assess the merits of your claim.
 While you’re not obliged to make a claim, we could partner you with one of our data breach lawyers.
 Should they take your case on, they will manage it on a No Win No Fee basis.

-GDPR Data Breach FAQs
+GDPR Mortgage Broker Data Breach FAQs

 Can you sue a company for a data breach?

-Who is liable for a data breach?
+Who is liable for a Mortgage Broker Data Breach?

 While an individual may have caused the data breach to happen, the data controller or processor could be held to account for the incident.
 You can search the ICO’s data protection register to find out details about any registered company.